 Prior to realizing his lifelong dream of becoming a firefighter, Chris enjoyed a 20+ year career in construction.
 He began as an installer’s helper and went on to become an installer, crew leader, crew manager and eventually ran his own specialty construction company.

 Chris married the love of his life, Joanna, in 1989.
 He and his wife were born in Arizona but spent their adolescent years in the Midwest.
 They currently reside in Dewey with two of their four children.

 Jennifer Jacobe joined the Rio Verde Fire District in May of 2018.
 Prior to that, she worked at Southeast Missouri Mental Health Center in Farmington, MO for more than 20 years.
 The last 15 years had been spent overseeing the Payroll Department.
 While in that role, she helped implement a new timekeeping system not only at her hospital, but statewide.
 She served as the UAT (user acceptance testing) lead for the Missouri Department of Mental Health and even assisted the vendor with training outside agencies.

 While in Missouri, Jennifer attended Mineral Area College and continues her education today with online classes.
-Currently, she is pursuing an Emergency Medical Technician certification.
+Recently, she obtained her Emergency Medical Technician certification.

 Having spent her entire life in Missouri, Jennifer moved to Arizona looking for a change of scenery.
 She found more than she could ask for in the beautiful landscape and an amazing work family.
 Jennifer currently lives in Scottsdale.